A.K.M. Rahmatullah

 A.K.M.
 Rahmatullah (born 4 December 1950) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Dhaka-11 constituency.
-He also represented the Dhaka-5 and Dhaka-10 in the past.
+He also represented Dhaka-5 and Dhaka-10 in the past.

 Career

 Rahmatullah was elected to parliament from Dhaka-11 in 2014 as a Bangladesh Awami League candidate.
 On 10 April 2016, he was appointed the president of South Dhaka unit of the party.

 In April 2018, a gunfight between Rahmatullah's supporters and those of Beraid Union Parishad Chairman Jahangir Alam killed one person.

-In January 2023, Rahmatullah disclosed that he had been a follower of Ahl-i Hadith organization of Sunni muslims.
+In January 2023, Rahmatullah disclosed that he had been a follower of Ahl-i Hadith organization of Sunni Muslims.

+On 26 November 2023, Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Rahmatullah.